[Learning & Development]

 We're at our most powerful, productive and collaborative when we pay attention to our own self-leadership first.
 When we empower ourselves first, we're more equipped to help others, and bring out the best in them.

-This is one of the most poignant reasons why working one's own professional and personal development is so important.
+This is one of the most poignant reasons why working on one's own professional and personal development is so important.

-How Life Ladder Helps Improve Business
+How Life Ladder Helps Improve Results

 Imagine it like this: